-Welcome to a page focussed on Green Roads for Water in Bangladesh!
+Welcome to a page focussed on Green Roads for Water in Bangladesh, serving as a reference source for capacity building.
 This webpage aims to function as a knowledge base for professionals and practitioners working in the fields of road infrastructure, water management, and climate resilience.
 It offers interdisciplinary insights and practical guidance on adopting Nature-Based Solutions (NBS) to enhance the sustainability and resilience of rural infrastructure, and is part of the capacity strengthening components under the “Consultancy Services for Increasing Resilience of Rural Infrastructure and Local Communities through Green Roads Concept” project implemented by MetaMeta and ADSL, in close collaboration with LGED and supported by the GFDRR administered by World Bank.

 Key documents